davdtheemonk/Ello-fullstack-take-home-challenge/README.md

-# Ello fullstack engineering challenge solution
+# Ello engineering challenge solution

 👋 Hello, this is a teachers view.
 It allows teachers to search for books, add them to a reading list, and manage the reading list.